-- ➢ Governance
+- Governance

-- ➤ Finance
+- Finance

 - Transactions

-- Stewardship
+- > Stewardship

 This format makes it easier for you to compile the documentation needed for the accreditation application and addresses feedback from past applicants about redundancy.
 It also streamlines the Commission's review.
-Within each of the four groups listed above, you will find the followingtwo sections: "Indicator Elements7" and "Requirements27" and "Documents."
+Within each of the four groups listed above, you will find two sections: "Indicator Elements" and "Requirements."
 See more in the "How to Use this Manual" section below.